wknoben/MARRMoT/README.md

 - Sebastian Gnann for suggesting various quality of life fixes;
 - Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations;
 - Koen Jansen for suggesting various improvements and correcting parameter descriptions;
-- Mustafa Kemal Türkeri for making workflow_example_4 operational in Octave.
+- Mustafa Kemal Türkeri for making workflow_example_4 operational in Octave; and for performing extensive testing of MARRMoT in Matlab and Octave.